akshay253101/SmartCaller/README.md

 # SmartCaller
-An android for call blocking
+An android App for call blocking